jamonholmgren/acr-talk/README.md

-# Ancient City Ruby, Rails, React 2019
+# Ancient City Ruby 2019

 This is the repo for the live coding talk by [Jamon Holmgren](https://twitter.com/jamonholmgren) and [Morgan Laco](https://twitter.com/morgancodes).